-The laundry room is one of the most used areas in a home and yet, is usually one of the rooms given the least attention when designing a home or remodeling.
+The laundry room is one of the most used areas in a home or apartment and yet, is usually one of the rooms given the least attention when designing a home or remodeling.
 It is often poorly designed and as an afterthought, it is tucked away in a basement, crammed into a closet or combined with other areas that just don't work well together.

 If you are building or remodeling and you consider the location and design of your laundry room, above all else, be practical.
 The extra touches are easier to add if the design is done well.

 In one home where my family lived, the laundry area was in a hallway leading to the downstairs powder room.
 Not only was this inconvenient, but it was a safety hazard as we stepped over piles of laundry and baskets on the way to the powder room.
 And, I had to make the extra effort of keeping the area looking neat at all times for guests.

 A better choice is to locate the laundry area away from often used traffic paths or make it large enough to easily accommodate foot traffic whether in the garage, basement or living area.